alosdiallo/HMS_Immunology_RNASeq/README.md

 1. You must have R & Rstudio installed on your computer.
 Instructions can be found in here.
 2. HMS O2 Cluster: Putty, WinSCP

+### Running the commands file
+1. Login to O2 cluster with your HMS username & password.
+2.

 #### The follow species are currently supported by the App
 1. mouse: mm9, mm10 <br>